 Spring is bursting through in the garden

-The sounds of nature rings through the garden, as early bumblebees look for nectar-laden ivy in the mature sycamore and beech towering over head.
-Owls have been hooting in late afternoon for several weeks from the same bare perches and lambs call out in the distant landscaped fields, which surround the garden walls.
+The sounds of nature ring through the garden, as early bumblebees look for nectar-laden ivy in the mature sycamore and beech towering overhead.

 The hybrid musk roses in the borders of the East Court, nestled within yew buttresses, are now soaking- up the rich nutrients from a winter blanket of cow manure.
-They were cut back in the autumn to avoid breakage by wind and snow and have now been pruned again to promote their characteristically long stems, which bear repeating fruity, tea-fragranced blooms from June until the first frosts.
+In the autumn they were cut back to avoid breakage by wind and snow; they've now been pruned again to promote their characteristically long stems, which bear repeating fruity, tea-fragranced blooms from June until the first frosts.

 Mowing is underway; rear rollers smoothing and striping the lush new growth in the East and West Courts.
 Regular spiking aerates the grass alleys between the Yew and Hornbeam high hedges on the South lawn, with occasional brushing to remove the build-up of dead grass (thatch) and moss.